-The rest of this paper is structured as the following.
+The rest of this paper is structured as follows.
 Following this introduction section, the methodology is presented in Section 2.
-Section 2 describes the proposed clustering method, cellular network scenarios used, analysis and simulation parameters.
+Section 2 describes the proposed clustering method, cellular network scenarios used in the analysis, and simulation parameters.
 Section 3 presents the results and its discussions.
-The results and discussion section deliberate about the results of a comparison of the systems without and with the proposed method by calculating the signal to interference plus noise ratio (SINR), throughput, and their cumulative distribution function (CDF) values.
+The results and discussion section deliberate about the results of a comparison of the systems without and with the proposed method by calculating the signal-to-interference plus noise ratio (SINR), throughput, and cumulative distribution function (CDF) values.
 This paper is concluded in Section 4.

 Methodology

 This paper considers cellular communication networks with two types of users: cellular users (CUE/cellular user equipment) and D2D-communication users (DUE/D2D communication user equipment).
 Cellular communication networks are considered at downlink transmissions and are applied orthogonal frequency division multiple access (OFDMA).
 There are two scenarios of considered cellular communication networks.
-The first scenario is a cellular communication network consisting of three microcells that is applied a frequency reuse factor (FRF) value of 1.
+The first scenario is a cellular communication network consisting of three microcells that are applied a frequency reuse factor (FRF) value of 1.
 D2D users use the same frequency channel as applied for CUEs (underlay in-band frequency).
 DUE and CUE are randomly distributed following a uniform distribution at downlink transmission of traditional cellular communications.
 Thus, both CUE and DUE will suffer interferences due to the use of the same frequency channel caused by ENodeBs (evolved node B) or other DUEs’ transmitters, since DUEs share a frequency channel with CUEs (in-band underlay D2D) in this paper.
 Note that in this first scenario, the usage of frequency channels for D2D communications is assigned randomly following FRF of 3.
 The second network scenario is the system of the first scenario that is applied to a proposed clustering scheme.
 The proposed clustering scheme is discussed in a sub-section of this section.